 Submit two self-reflective case studies demonstrating how you meet the criteria of Employable Students and Socially Responsible.
 You should use up to 750 words per case study, equating to 1500 words total.

-Book your place on the Dean's List online information session for postgraduate taught students, on Monday 19 April 2021, 4-5pm to find out more about the award.
+Book your place on the Dean's List online information session for postgraduate taught students to find out more about the award:

 You may find the following links useful when you are considering how you will meet the criteria of the Dean's List award: